krstffr/meteor-spreadsheet-to-mongodb/README.md

 			// (This might be super hard to understand.
 Needs more work.)
 			idpart: true,
 			// What kind of data should be stored?
 Currently only 'number' and 'date' are supported.
+			// (All other fields will be saved as strings.)
 			type: 'date',
 			// Is this field required?
-Meaning: if it's not set an error will be thrown.
+Meaning: if it's not set when submitting the spreadsheet
+			// data an error will be thrown.
 			required: true,
 			// This sets a default value for docs.
 			// (In this case, it kind of negates the use of required: true as if there is no value set then